 The holiday season is a special time of year when we get a chance to celebrate all that we have to be grateful for with family and friends.
 It is also an opportunity to reflect on the year as it comes to a close.
 Before we move into 2020, take time to review your finances and take action if necessary.
-Here are some suggested items to look at to help optimize your overall financial well-being.
+Here is a financial planning year end checklist with some suggested items to look at to help optimize your overall financial well-being.

 Review your Financial Plan and Make Updates